Buttercup family (Ranunculaceae)

 Faunal Associations: Buttercups are the summer hosts of the aphid Thecabius gravicornis.
 The seeds and foliage of woodland buttercups are eaten by such upland gamebirds as the Wild Turkey and Ruffed Grouse; the Eastern Chipmunk also eats the seeds.
 The foliage is toxic to mammalian herbivores and usually avoided by such animals.

-Photographic Location: An upland area of Warbler Woods in Coles County.
+Photographic Location: An upland area of Warbler Woods in Coles County, Illinois.

 Comments: Hispid Buttercup and Ranunculus septentrionalis (Swamp Buttercup) are very similar to each other.
 Hispid Buttercup differs primarily by the long spreading hairs on its stems and petioles, and its preference for drier habitats than Swamp Buttercup.
 Swamp Buttercup is either hairless or it has short appressed hairs along its stems and petioles.
 Some authorities regard these two buttercups as different varieties of the same species.
 For spring wildflowers, they bloom longer than average.